How to Get Gigs For Your Band, Local Band, or Garage Band

 - Post Your Shows To Free Concert Calendars - Feel free to visit our Concert Calendar and Post Your Bands Shows, Gigs, Tours, or Concerts.
 New Users Click Here.
 Existing Users Login Here.
 Once you have your web address, start submitting your band website address (URL) to local band listing websites.
 Do a search on your city and see what sites list local bands and show dates.
 For Example, try searching: (Band Listings Pittsburgh, or Concert Calendar New York).
 Email the site and ask to have your web link added.
 Also, e-mail any concert calendars, entertainment newspapers, city papers, online newspapers, online music show listings sites, and have your band gigs and shows listed.
 You would be surprised how many you'll find in your area.
 Also email your local clubs with your website address and see if they would like a Band Press Kit.

 - Hosting & Tools for Creating Your Band Website.
 If you already have a website designed for your band or and need Affordable Server Space to host your bands website just click the Host your Web site with IPOWER! link.
 I power also has website creation tools available to build your band website.
 We use their service for all our sites and have been completely satisfied.
 I think you'll find there prices to be some of the best around, especially for the band on a budget.
 They even have simple website creation tools within the server, so give it a try and click below for more information.
+Disclosure: We are a professional review site that receives compensation from some of the companies whose products we review.
+We test each product thoroughly and give high marks to only the very best.
+We are independently owned and the opinions expressed here are our own.

 - E-mail Local Newspapers - Have your show dates added to local newspaper concert listings.
 Most papers will list your gigs for free.
 Contact any free papers that list band show dates.
 Also, see if they will do an article on your garage band or review one of your gigs or your CD.